 Five Land Uses in the Town Center

-Traditional Suburban is intended as relatively low-density single-family residential developmentlike what can be found today north and west of the College of Southern Maryland.
+Traditional Suburban is intended as relatively low-density single-family residential development, like what can be found today north and west of the College of Southern Maryland.
 Cul-de-sacs should be discouraged to the greatest extent possible with preference given to interconnected streets within and between subdivisions and neighborhoods.

 Suburban Village is intended as medium density residential communities which could include cottage-sized single-family homes.
-Townhouses of up to three stories , and apartment buildings It is intended that suburban village development have a strong and generally unbroken street frontage allowing for on-street parking and off-street parking that is accessed by alleys.
+Townhouses of up to three stories and apartment buildings would be allowed through the use of TDRs.
+It is intended that suburban village development have a strong and generally unbroken street frontage allowing for on-street parking and off-street parking that is accessed by alleys.
 Residential developments such as Oak Tree Landing and Silverwood Apartments are of the scale that would be found in the Suburban Village category.
 An important feature of the suburban village is walkable and connected streets between neighborhoods rather than cul-de-sacs.